Carnell Lake

 Carnell Augustino Lake (born July 15, 1967) is an American former professional football player and coach.
-He was a safety and cornerback in the National Football League (NFL).
+He was a safety in the National Football League (NFL).
 He is a member of the NFL 1990s All-Decade Team.
 He was the cornerbacks coach for the UCLA Bruins under head coach Rick Neuheisel in 2009 before leaving after one season for family reasons.
 He was the Pittsburgh Steelers defensive backs coach until February 2018.

 College career

 Lake played linebacker for the UCLA Bruins from 1985 through 1988.
 He finished his college career with 45.5 tackles for loss and 25.5 sacks.
-Those totals, as of the 2016 season, are 1st and 4th in UCLA football history.
+Those totals, as of the 2016 season, were first and fourth, respectively, in UCLA football history.

 “We don't have a better player on the team than Carnell Lake.
 He's marvelous.”